rikez/teravoz-challenge/README.md

 #### You can see current events list by changing env.json WEBHOOK_URL to 198.211.105.96:8080/v1/api/webhook locally.

+### Running Tests.

+#####npm test

 ## Task 4 - Feedback

- Since I've applied to Teravoz NodeJS Fullstack spot, I have been motivated.
-By showing us the challenge, I told myself, this is going to be tough.
-Why?
-I had no knowledge on phone operators companies, PABX, ..etc.
+The challenge proposed motivated me to use everything I know about NodeJS.
+In spite of it is a complex challenge, I could accomplish it well.
+It was a great experience to take part of.

+I had no knowledge on phone operations in IT.
+It made me go through the whole Teravoz docs for a better understanding and application design.

+The only drawback I see is that if you are currently working, you may not be able to focus on it.

+I hope you guys enjoy the app above.